Marvel Studios / The Walt Disney Company

 In the meantime, we meet Jennifer’s family.

 This was a quite enjoyable episode of She-Hulk: Attorney at Law for me!
-I really enjoyed the stuff with Blonsky, and it’s great to see Tim Roth back in the MCU!
-I loved the callback to Shang-Chi and I’m curious to learn more about the friendship between Wong and The Abomination as well as how all of this plays out in terms of the legal case.
+I really enjoyed the stuff with Blonsky, and it was great to see Tim Roth back in the MCU!
+I loved the callback to Shang-Chi and I was curious to learn more about the friendship between Wong and The Abomination as well as how all of this would play out in terms of the legal case.
 I thought most of the jokes in this episode landed and Tatiana Maslany really shined during the family scenes.

 Marvel Studios / The Walt Disney Company